 Australia has been obliged to provide annual length-at-age estimates for the surface fishery from the 2002 fishing season to CCSBT.
 The 2011 CCSBT-ESC listed as a priority item consideration of new data sources in the operating model with particular reference to direct ageing data (Anon, 2011).
 In 2012, as part of the review of the Scientific Research Program, the CCSBT ESC reiterated the central role and importance of these direct age data and the need to improve the representative nature of samples from all fisheries (Anon, 2012).
 Support was also noted for a new inter-laboratory comparison of direct ageing methods.
-Direct ageing of the catch was given a preliminary priority of high in the CCSBT proposed Scientific Research Program.

-The current paper provides an update on SBT otolith sampling in Australia for 2012/13, and age estimation of a subsample of otoliths from the 2011/12 fishing seasons to meet our CCSBT commitment.
+The current paper provides an update on SBT otolith sampling in Australia for 2013/14, and age estimation of a subsample of otoliths from the 2012/13 fishing seasons to meet our CCSBT commitment.
 Updated estimates of proportion-at-age of the surface fishery are provided.